 In the beginning, Florence was a fortified camp called Florentia that lay on the Via Cassia, a Roman road that ran between the foothills of the Apennines and the western coast of Italy, on the Tyrrhenian sea.
-It was the principle route between Rome and the North.
+It was the principal route between Rome and the North.

 The objects and archaeological remains found in this area are evidence of the Etruscan’s presence in the Florentine region.
 To see these startling findings, we recommend going to the National Archaeological Museum of Florence.

 In 395 BC the Etruscan civilization was suppressed by Rome.
 In the following years, the Romans founded Florentia, a town established on the ashes of the Etruscan village.

 During the Middle Ages, Florence became more influential than its neighbouring Fiesole, known as Faesulae when it was conquered by the Romans as a result of its agricultural potential and its great location on the Via Cassia.
 In the sixth century, the Lombards ruled Florence.